 2. Registration certificate

-You don’t need a registration certificate to confirm your residence status in the UK unless you’re an extended family member of someone from the European Economic Area (EEA) or Switzerland.
+You don’t need a registration certificate to confirm your residence status in the UK, unless you’re an extended family member of a ‘qualified’ person.

 If you already have a registration certificate it won’t be valid after the UK leaves the EU.